polettix/ETOOBUSY/_posts/2019-09-29-troubleshooting-pods-and-containers.md

 ### Kubernetes

-[Kubernetes][]'s `kubectl` mirrors [Docker][]'s `docker exec` command of course, with the added twist that you have to at least provide a Pod identifier and, in case the Pod holds multiple containers, a container identifier as well.
+[Kubernetes][]'s `kubectl exec` mirrors [Docker][]'s `docker exec` command of course, with the added twist that you have to at least provide a Pod identifier and, in case the Pod holds multiple containers, a container identifier as well.
 And please don't forget to include the namespace if it's different from the default one!

 {% highlight bash %}
 kubectl exec -it "$pod" -n "$ns" -c "$c_name" /bin/sh